CharityThuku/Stock_Analyis1/README.md

 ## Summary
 ### What are the advantages or disadvantages of refactoring code?
  - The advantage of refactoring is that it makes the analysis faster and more efficient while maintaining the functionality of the code.
-A disadvantage is that the process can be time consuming and includes a lot of risk.
-While it does maintain the original base code, a simple mishap may take alot of time to fix.
+A disadvantage is that the process can be time consuming.
+While it does make the code more efficient, the original code already works thus refactoring is taking up extra time.

 ### How do these pros and cons apply to refactoring the original VBA script?
  - A pro is that the code will be better organized, it will run faster and more efficiently in VBA.
 A con is that refactoring is risky.
 If the code is wrong, it's hard to revert steps, thus programmers should always save a copy of the original code incase anything was to go wrong.